luketaylor-dev/TcgDatabase/README.md

-# Yu-Gi-Oh!
-Card Database API
+# TCG Database API

-A .NET 7 ASP.NET Core Web API for managing your Yu-Gi-Oh! card collection.
-This API integrates with the [YGOPRODeck API](https://ygoprodeck.com/api-guide/) to fetch card data and stores it in a PostgreSQL database.
+A .NET 7 ASP.NET Core Web API for managing your Trading Card Game (TCG) collections.
+Currently supports Yu-Gi-Oh! with integration to the [YGOPRODeck API](https://ygoprodeck.com/api-guide/), with plans to support additional TCGs.
+Card data is stored in a PostgreSQL database.

 ## Features